Workers of all Countries Unite!

-Four Indigenous women from South Australia and the Marshall Islands are touring four cities over four days to speak about how nuclear testing has impacted their lives, and why a treaty banning nuclear weapons is urgently needed.
+Indigenous women from South Australia and the Marshall Islands will be visiting Brisbane this Thursday on the final leg of their four cities in four days speaking tour raising awareness about the impacts of nuclear testing on their lives, and why a treaty banning nuclear weapons is urgently needed.

 Sue Coleman-Haseldine, Kokatha-Mula, and Abacca Anjain-Maddison, Republic of the Marshall Islands, spoke to over 150 governments at the Third Conference on the Humanitarian Impact of Nuclear Weapons in Vienna, December 2014.
-They are joining forces again to bring their personal stories to Adelaide, Melbourne, Sydney and Brisbane.
+They have been joining forces again to bring their personal stories to Adelaide, Melbourne, Sydney and now Brisbane.